Detachment Focus: Wrathful Procession (Updated July 31, 2025)

 Playing This Detachment

 This detachment wants you running dudes.
 A lot of dudes.
 Fortunately, Black Templars are rather good at doing just that, with access to huge units of Crusaders at a relatively low cost.
 Where Black Templars were previously experiencing a good amount of success piling out of Land Raiders, this detachment’s invulnerable saves and bonus movement should help your guys make it to combat in one piece.
 Spend your early turns staging, nabbing objectives with bonus movement on Outriders and Jump Intercessors, while your main force darts from cover to cover.
-Then, come crashing out with extra strength or extra movement if your opponent is playing cautiously.
-Once you’re in combat, snipe out their characters with precision attacks, and cut down the rest under a tide of chainswords.
+Then, come crashing out with extra strength or extra movement if your opponent is playing cautiously, led by units with Execrators which can advance and charge.
+Once you’re in combat, snipe out their characters with precision attacks, and cut down the rest under a tide of chainswords and master-crafted power weapons.

 Strengths

-• Unit-wide Precision and extended fight range Stratagems plus a Fights First enhancement allow you to get the most out of your large melee units
+• Efficiency on big melee units.
+Unit-wide Precision and extended fight range Stratagems plus a Fights First enhancement allow you to get the most out of your large melee units

-• Encourages taking Templar-specific infantry, which are already strong datasheets
+• Infantry Focus.
+Encourages taking Templar-specific infantry, which are already strong datasheets.

 Weaknesses

-• Even with conditional +1 strength, will have trouble punching up into vehicles without character support
+• Melee buffs.
+Even with conditional +1 strength, will have trouble punching up into vehicles without character support.

 Final Thoughts

 If you’re looking for another take on Black Templars, this is a fun and fairly versatile take on the chapter.
 Being able to pick your Litany each turn gives this detachment plenty of flexibility, even if the goal remains the same: slam as many of your dudes into your opponent’s dudes as possible.
-Unfortunately the enhancements and stratagems leave something to be desired, and will have trouble comparing with the melee damage output of Righteous Crusaders, the firepower of Ironstorm, or speed of Stormlance.
+Unfortunately the enhancements and stratagems leave something to be desired, and will have trouble comparing with the melee damage output of the Detachments in the Codex Supplement, or even the Gladius Task Force.

 Have any questions or feedback?
 Drop us a note in the comments below or email us at contact@goonhammer.com.
 Want articles like this linked in your inbox every Monday morning?
 Sign up for our newsletter.
 And don’t forget that you can support us on Patreon for backer rewards like early video content, Administratum access, an ad-free experience on our website and more.